AliCW/raspberrypi-fan-controller/README.md

 # raspberrypi-fan-controller

 This program serves to turn your 5v-fan on/off when the pi reaches a certain temperature.
-This is set to 60°c by default and will turn off when cooled to 45°c.
+This is set to 60°c by default and will turn off when cooled to 45°c, temperature is measured in centigrade.
 The script utilizes a controlled infinte loop to consisitantly monitor the temperature every 10 seconds.
 It therefore should be setup so as to run when the pi is first turned on.

 The script utilizes < vcgencmd measure_temp > to find the current temperature of the pi.